 - Or maybe you prefer watching videos explaining the derivation of Heston stochastic volatility model PDE or explaining the Girsanov theorem

 But whatever medium you choose, we will encourage you to implement the techniques yourself and repeat the derivations - otherwise these concepts will escape from the memory in no time!

-Finally, a few more things before your crack that Black-Scholes:
+Finally, a few things before your crack that Black-Scholes:

-- This site will remain in Beta until September-2018.
+- We are always looking for feedback to improve the site.
 If you spot an error/omission/bug, or you think something could be improved or should be added, please do let us know as without your help, this site will just be what it is, maybe with just fewer bugs!

 - We hope to make the site available for free for the foreseeable future to help as many finance students and professionals as possible.

 - Almost all the formulae that you will see on this site have been derived thousands of times before, but to the best of our knowledge, no single source includes all the formulae and their derivation with as many steps as we chose to include.

 We hope you enjoy your interactions with QuantPie as much as we enjoyed building it, and we look forward to your feedback and suggestions.
 You can reach us at email quantpie.